ESTP

 Potential development areas for ESTPs

-Want to build your confidence and play up your strengths?
-Take our MBTI® assessment here and receive our personal development course in confidence for free with your purchase.
+Want to build your confidence and emphasize your strengths?
+Take our MBTI® assessment here and receive our personal development course on confidence for free with your purchase.

 ESTPs and stress